Embryonic sac: Developmental processes

 In gymnosperms and most flowering plants, only one of the four megaspores is functional at maturity, and the other three soon degenerate.
 The megaspore that remains divides mitotically and develops into the gametophyte, which eventually produces one egg cell.
 In the most common type of megagametophyte development in flowering plants (the Polygonum type), three mitotic divisions are involved in producing the gametophyte, which has seven cells, one of which (the central cell) has two nuclei that later merge to make a diploid nucleus.

 In flowering plants, double fertilization occurs, which involves two sperm fertilizing the two gametes inside the megagametophyte (the egg cell and the central cell) to produce the embryo and the endosperm.

 Meiosis

-In Arabidopsis, actin-related proteins regulate female meiosis by modulating meiotic gene expression in the megaspore mother cell.
+In Arabidopsis, actin-related proteins regulate female meiosis by modulating the expression of meiotic genes in the megaspore mother cell.
 One of the key genes whose expression is regulated is Dmc1, a gene that plays a central role in the strand-exchange reactions of meiotic recombinational repair.